oracle/terraform-provider-oci/website/docs/r/ocvp_sddc.html.markdown

 * `compartment_id` - (Required) (Updatable) The [OCID](https://docs.cloud.oracle.com/iaas/Content/General/Concepts/identifiers.htm) of the compartment to contain the SDDC.
 * `compute_availability_domain` - (Required) The availability domain to create the SDDC's ESXi hosts in.
 * `defined_tags` - (Optional) (Updatable) Defined tags for this resource.
 Each key is predefined and scoped to a namespace.
 For more information, see [Resource Tags](https://docs.cloud.oracle.com/iaas/Content/General/Concepts/resourcetags.htm).
 Example: `{"Operations.CostCenter": "42"}`
 * `display_name` - (Optional) (Updatable) A descriptive name for the SDDC.
-It must be unique, start with a letter, and contain only letters, digits, whitespaces, dashes and underscores.
+SDDC name requirements are 1-16 character length limit, Must start with a letter, Must be English letters, numbers, - only, No repeating hyphens, Must be unique within the region.
 Avoid entering confidential information.
 * `esxi_hosts_count` - (Required) The number of ESXi hosts to create in the SDDC.
 You can add more hosts later (see [CreateEsxiHost](https://docs.cloud.oracle.com/iaas/api/#/en/ocvs/20200501/EsxiHost/CreateEsxiHost)).

 	**Note:** If you later delete EXSi hosts from the SDDC to total less than 3, you are still billed for the 3 minimum recommended EXSi hosts.
 Also, you cannot add more VMware workloads to the SDDC until it again has at least 3 ESXi hosts.
 * `freeform_tags` - (Optional) (Updatable) Free-form tags for this resource.
 Each tag is a simple key-value pair with no predefined name, type, or namespace.
 For more information, see [Resource Tags](https://docs.cloud.oracle.com/iaas/Content/General/Concepts/resourcetags.htm).
 Example: `{"Department": "Finance"}`
+* `hcx_vlan_id` - (Optional) (Updatable) This id is required only when hcxEnabled is true
 * `instance_display_name_prefix` - (Optional) A prefix used in the name of each ESXi host and Compute instance in the SDDC.
 If this isn't set, the SDDC's `displayName` is used as the prefix.

 	For example, if the value is `mySDDC`, the ESXi hosts are named `mySDDC-1`, `mySDDC-2`, and so on.
+* `is_hcx_enabled` - (Optional) This flag tells us if HCX is enabled or not.
 * `nsx_edge_uplink1vlan_id` - (Required) (Updatable) The [OCID](https://docs.cloud.oracle.com/iaas/Content/General/Concepts/identifiers.htm) of the VLAN to use for the NSX Edge Uplink 1 component of the VMware environment.
 * `nsx_edge_uplink2vlan_id` - (Required) (Updatable) The [OCID](https://docs.cloud.oracle.com/iaas/Content/General/Concepts/identifiers.htm) of the VLAN to use for the NSX Edge Uplink 2 component of the VMware environment.
 * `nsx_edge_vtep_vlan_id` - (Required) (Updatable) The [OCID](https://docs.cloud.oracle.com/iaas/Content/General/Concepts/identifiers.htm) of the VLAN to use for the NSX Edge VTEP component of the VMware environment.